 Alice & Eve will take place on October 25th, 2024.

-The workshop will be held at Leiden.
+The workshop will be held in The Launch on the second floor of PLNT, Leiden.

 The registration is free and includes coffee breaks, lunch and drinks.
 We welcome everyone of all genders, from bachelor students to full professors, to attend the event.